MathieuFortune/mathieufortune.github.io/_posts/2024-11-19-carbon-direct-scope3-automation.md

 One of my first projects was to streamline and optimize the process for ingesting and calculating Scope 3 spend-based emissions.
 This was a fascinating opportunity to combine user research, design, and emerging technologies like AI and machine learning (ML) to solve a significant bottleneck.

-## The Challenge: A Time-Consuming Bottleneck
+## The challenge: A time-consuming bottleneck
 At the time, calculating spend-based emissions consumed 50% of the total time required to produce a carbon footprint.
 This created a significant hurdle for internal teams tasked with delivering these critical insights to customers.

 The existing workflow involved ingesting raw spend data, cleaning it, and assigning NAICS codes (the classification system that powers emission factor calculations).
 While engineers had developed a proof-of-concept using Large Language Models (LLMs) and ML to automate parts of this process, the UX was almost inexistent, and the automation’s error rate was high enough to require extensive manual review.